Brown v. Plata: Justice Alito dissents

 Justice Samuel Alito, joined by Chief Justice John Roberts, dissented separately.
-Alito believes the prison capacity ratio imposed by the three-judge court will order "the premature release of approximately 46,000 criminals-the equivalent of three Army divisions."
+Alito believes that the prison capacity ratio imposed by the three-judge court would order "the premature release of approximately 46,000 criminals-the equivalent of three Army divisions."

 As such, Alito first objects that "with the safety of the people of California in the balance the record on this issue should not have been closed."
 Because "prospective relief must be tailored to present and future, not past, conditions" Alito feels the court needed to extend its factfinding beyond when it closed discovery.

 Second, Alito rejects that the prisoner relief order extends no further than is necessary.
 He notes that California could have simply released some of the class action plaintiffs, that is, the medically and mentally ill prisoners.
 It "exemplifies what went wrong in this case", for Alito, that the judge rejecting this solution responded he would not "say yes, and the hell with everybody else."

 Finally, Alito does not believe the three-judge court met the PLRA requirement to give substantial weight to any adverse impact on public safety.
 Reciting crime statistics from Philadelphia from the 1990s, Alito deduces that released criminals will commit crimes.
 Alito warns "I fear that today's decision, like prior prisoner release orders, will lead to a grim roster of victims."

 Implications of Brown v.
 Plata

-2011 Public Safety Realignment Initiative (AB 109)
+Moving incarcerated people instead of releasing them

+Instead of releasing state prison inmates, California simply moved them to places where they would not be counted.

+In the months leading up to the decision, California began mass-exporting incarcerated people instead of releasing them.
+More than 10,000 incarcerated people were sent to other states under the auspices of the Interstate Corrections Compact.
+This accounted for 25% of the court-mandated prison-population downsizing and 6% of the state's overall prison population.